Muhammad Jamil Ahmed*, Farooq Ahmed, Javaid Qayyoom Swati

 Keywords: Ethnoveterinary; Medicinal Plants; Animal Disease; Livestock; Pakistan

 Citation: Muhammad Jamil Ahmed., et al. “Ethnoveterinary Practices of Wild Medicinal Plants in Pakistan: A Review”.
-Acta Scientific Veterinary Sciences 2.7 (2020): 03-17.
+Acta Scientific Medical Sciences 2.7 (2020): 03-17.

 Copyright: © 2020 Muhammad Jamil Ahmed., et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.